llaske/sugarizer/docs/tutorial/VueJS/step6.md

 ## Share the instance

-As usual, let's first include the magic component `SugarPresence`:
+As usual, let's first include the magic component `SugarPresence` in the `index.html` file:
 ```html
 <!-- Inside app element -->
 <sugar-presence ref="SugarPresence"></sugar-presence>